PureNimble/ISEP-LAPR2/README.md

 # ESOFT TP Classes Support

-This project has the design and code contents for the ESOFT's TP classes.
+This project has the design and code contents for ESOFT's TP classes.

 This project used Java and Maven.